Bilkent-ModVis/tet-amr-rendering/README.md

 ### Data

+The data files are available on the [data branch](https://github.com/Bilkent-ModVis/tet-amr-rendering/tree/data).
 If you experience any problems downloading the data, please contact us.

 ## Citation